missystem/cis415review/README.md

 ### [Lecture 01: Introduction to Operating Systems (Chapter 1)](https://github.com/missystem/cis415review/blob/master/lecture-1-introduction.pdf)

 **Operating System** is a program that acts as an intermediary between a user of a computer and the computer hardware

+OS system goals:
+* Execute user programs
+* Make solving user problems easier
+* Make the computer system covenient to use
+* Use the computer hardware in an efficient manner

+Computer System Structure:
+* Hardware
+	- provides basic computing resources
+	* CPU, memory, I/O devices
+* Operating system
+	* controls and coordinates use of hardware among various applications and users
+* Application programs
+* Users
  <img src="https://github.com/missystem/cis415review/blob/master/Screen%20Shot%202020-05-01%20at%202.01.40%20PM.png">